Chapter 1: “A Lonesome Trail”

 He’d tracked the killer back and forth across The Badlands of Dakota Territory for days.
-He’d never seen the man before, but he had two photographs they’d made of him during his trial in the Courtroom at the McDaniels – Langrishe Theater in Deadwood.
+Though he’d never seen the man before, he had two photographs they’d made of him during his trial in the Courtroom at the McDaniels – Langrishe Theater in Deadwood.

 Luck was was with him when he found the man’s campsite from the night before, hidden among a thick growth of Lodgepole Pine, on the banks of Battle Creek.
 He knew he was no more than a half day’s ride behind him.
 The earth still had warmth beneath the bed of ashes.